Chain Reaction Cycles: Wiggle merger

 After the Competition Commission approved the merger in July 2016 and Wiggle bought 100% of the Chain Reactions Cycle equity from the Watson family, the Wiggle CRC group was formed.

 CRC closed their Northern Irish warehouse to integrate their stock into Wiggle's 'Citadel', but retains its own branding and website.
 The combined Wiggle CRC group generated an annual revenue of over £300 million.

 In October 2017 Wiggle CRC bought German company Bike24 for over £100 million, which continues to operate separately.
 The group's combined revenue is now estimated at £500 million.

+On 27 October 2023, a notice was published to The Gazette announcing an administrator for the Wiggle Limited business following a period where the parent company's key financial backer pulled the plug on financing.
+This eventually resulted in most of the staff being laid off in February 2024, and in March 2024 the brands started to operate as part of the Frasers Group alongside Evans Cycles.